JackEdwardLyons/adventure-in-my-veins-blog/content/posts/meet-alison-dennis-the-girl-who-analyzes-every-piece-of-climbing-gear-in-the-world.md

 !["Life on the road isn’t all puppies and rainbows" — especially life on the dirt road.](/images/uploads/weigh-my-rack-007.png "Life on the road isn’t all puppies and rainbows — especially life on the dirt road.")

-Life on the road isn’t all puppies and rainbows — especially life on the dirt road.
+_"Life on the road isn’t all puppies and rainbows"_ — especially life on the dirt road.

 **The best tip I have for a productive work day is to go to bed knowing what you want to accomplish the next day.** It’s a surprisingly hard practice to keep up, because at the end of the workday I don’t really want to take the time to plan out the next one.
 But when I do, I wake up knowing exactly how to start the day, with energy and a clear goal.
 It eliminates a lot of procrastination opportunities.
 It also helps to be reasonable about your goals.